WUQIANYUN1/VaccineTwitter_Community_Opinion/README.md

 1) Parse tweets and retweets using Twitter API (Python)
 2) Vaccine opinion classifier (Python)
 3) Dynamic community detection (Python and Linux)*

-4) Trace individual's opinion and community changes (Python and Linux) We used louvain method package developed by Riyad Parvez for detecting communities: https://github.com/riyadparvez/louvain-method/tree/master
+   *We used louvain method package developed by Riyad Parvez for detecting communities: https://github.com/riyadparvez/louvain-method/tree/master
+5) Trace individual's opinion and community changes (Python and Linux)
 6) Plot Figures in the paper (Python)

 If any questions, please email wuqianyun.maggie@gmail.com.